-- 1. Current CPR Certification Basic Life Support (BLS) from the American Heart Association (AHA). - 2.
+- Current CPR Certification Basic Life Support (BLS) from the American Heart Association (AHA). - 2.
 Proof of immunization against TDAP within the last ten years. - 3.
 Proof of immunization against Measles, Mumps, and Rubella (MMR).
 If non-immune, two doses MMR vaccine is required for persons born after 1957. - 4.
 Proof of immunization against Hepatitis Series B and Titre (6+ month process).
 If non-immune, a waiver is required. - 5.
 Proof of immunization against chicken pox with a Varicella Titre.
 If non-immune, two doses of Varicella virus vaccine is required. - 6.
 An influenza vaccine is required annually in the fall by health care facilities. - 7.
-COVID-19 vaccine as required by the clinical agency.
+Optional: COVID-19 vaccine is recommended, but not required.
+Clinical placements may be impacted as some clinical agencies require proof of vaccination.